elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-some-common-rhetorical-strategies-used-in-speeches.md

 url: /learn/education-studies/questions/what-are-some-common-rhetorical-strategies-used-in-speeches
 score: -1.0
 related_article1:
-    id: 168533
+    id: 168553
-    title: What techniques can be used to engage an audience effectively?
+    title: >-
+        What strategies can be employed for conflict resolution while maintaining respectful dialogue?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-engage-an-audience-effectively
+    url: /learn/education-studies/questions/what-strategies-can-be-employed-for-conflict-resolution-while-maintaining-respectful-dialogue
 related_article2:
-    id: 168531
+    id: 168553
-    title: How can emotional appeal impact an audience during a speech?
+    title: >-
+        What strategies can be employed for conflict resolution while maintaining respectful dialogue?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-emotional-appeal-impact-an-audience-during-a-speech
+    url: /learn/education-studies/questions/what-strategies-can-be-employed-for-conflict-resolution-while-maintaining-respectful-dialogue
 related_article3:
-    id: 168542
+    id: 168544
-    title: What are effective summarization techniques and how can personal bias be avoided?
+    title: >-
+        What types of evidence are commonly used in speeches to support claims?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-effective-summarization-techniques-and-how-can-personal-bias-be-avoided
+    url: /learn/education-studies/questions/what-types-of-evidence-are-commonly-used-in-speeches-to-support-claims
 related_article4:
-    id: 168550
+    id: 168533
+    title: >-
-    title: What techniques can be used to manage disagreement respectfully in a discussion?
+        What techniques can be used to engage an audience effectively?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-manage-disagreement-respectfully-in-a-discussion
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-engage-an-audience-effectively
 related_article5:
-    id: 168533
+    id: 168535
-    title: What techniques can be used to engage an audience effectively?
+    title: >-
+        How can diction and syntax be evaluated in a speech critique?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-engage-an-audience-effectively
+    url: /learn/education-studies/questions/how-can-diction-and-syntax-be-evaluated-in-a-speech-critique
 ---

 &nbsp;